Workers’ compensation that protects you and your employee

 If the price feels high, know that we’re actively working with carriers and state regulators to negotiate the most competitive rates possible for household employers.

-Why should I purchase through Poppins and Bhalu instead of adding workers’ comp to my homeowner’s insurance?
+Why should I purchase through Bhalu instead of adding workers’ comp to my homeowner’s insurance?

-Some homeowner’s insurance policies offer a workers’ comp rider, and in certain situations that can be a cost-effective option — particularly for nannies in states where per-capita pricing makes our standalone policy more expensive.
-We’ll always be transparent about that.
+Some homeowner’s insurance policies offer a workers’ comp rider, and in certain situations that can be a cost-effective option — particularly for nannies in states where per-capita pricing makes a standalone policy more expensive.
+Bhalu will always be transparent about that.

 That said, there are meaningful differences you should understand before going the homeowner’s route:

-• Senior caregivers beware: Many homeowner’s carriers will decline or cancel your rider once they discover your employee provides senior or elder care.
-We see this regularly — families get a cancellation notice and have to scramble for coverage at the last minute, often at a significantly higher rate.
+- Senior caregivers beware: Many homeowner’s carriers will decline or cancel your rider once they discover your employee provides senior or elder care.
+Bhalu sees this regularly — families get a cancellation notice and have to scramble for coverage at the last minute, often at a significantly higher rate.
 If you have a senior caregiver, a standalone policy is the safer bet.

-• Specialized support: Our team handles household employer workers’ comp exclusively — it’s all we do.
-We know the state requirements, we handle claims, and we’re available by phone.
+- Specialized support: The Bhalu team handles household employer workers’ comp exclusively — it’s all we do.
+Bhalu knows the state requirements, handles claims, and is available by phone.
 You’re not calling a general insurance 1-800 number.

-• State agencies: Four states (Ohio, North Dakota, Washington, and Wyoming) require you to purchase workers’ comp directly from the state fund — we can’t help in those states.
-But for every other state, purchasing through us means you get one dedicated team handling everything, rather than navigating a state bureaucracy.
+- State agencies: Four states (Ohio, North Dakota, Washington, and Wyoming) require you to purchase workers’ comp directly from the state fund — Bhalu can’t help in those states.
+But for every other state, purchasing through Bhalu means you get one dedicated team handling everything, rather than navigating a state bureaucracy.

-• Audit readiness: if you don’t purchase through us, you are subject to a physical audit by the agency to verify the working conditions.
+- Audit readiness: if you don’t purchase through Bhalu Insurance, you are subject to a physical audit by the agency to verify the working conditions.
 They will need to visit your workplace (home) and verify your coverage.
-By purchasing through PoppinsWC.com you will avoid the audit.

 If you already have a homeowner’s rider and it’s working for you — especially for a nanny — there’s nothing wrong with that.
 But if you have a senior caregiver, if you want full coverage limits, or if you value having a specialist in your corner, we’re here to help.